Istiakahmed180/Istiakahmed180/README.md

 I build polished, production-ready cross-platform mobile applications with Flutter and Dart.
 I have 3+ years of experience delivering client-facing fintech, digital banking, wallet, education, and ERP products.

-- 🚀 5 apps published on Google Play and 1 approved on the Apple App Store
+- 🚀 Multiple apps published on Google Play, with Cabex FX also available on the Apple App Store
+- 📱 Published multiple fintech, banking, e-commerce, POS, and education apps
 - 💳 Experienced in digital wallets, banking, payment gateways, and secure checkout flows
 - 🏫 Built ERP and school-management solutions used by 1,000+ users
 - 🧩 Strong in GetX, Firebase, REST APIs, JSON parsing, and responsive UI/UX